 HTH820G Trinitarian Theology.
 An examination of the classical development and contemporary revitalization of the doctrine of the Trinity, with an emphasis on using the doctrine of the Trinity as a lens for focusing theological and ethical reflection in church and world today.
 Dr. Hoffmeyer.
-Spring Semester.
+Not offered 2015-16.

 HTH990G Theologies of Liberation.
 Theologies of liberation engage with, and respond to, the state of the poor and faithful in a global context.
 Since their insertion in the late 1960s, these theologies have continued a wealth of theoretical and practical reflection upon the primary need for orthopraxis over traditional orthodoxies, while responding to the many and dire challenges to the poor and marginal in a variety of geographical and socio-cultural contexts.
 Thus given the diversification of liberation epistemologies, this course attempts to address various theologies of liberation in their historical as well as present evolution.
 Dr. Rivera.
-Fall Semester.
+Not offered 2015-16.